AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2-0/email-template-syntax.md

 ## Rich Text {#rich-text}

 If you define a region as Rich Text, users will be able to edit its contents [using Marketo's Rich Text Editor](../../../../product-docs/email-marketing/general/understanding-the-email-editor/using-the-rich-text-editor.md).
 There are two ways to define a Rich Text element inside of an email template: mktEditable and mktoText.
-Keep in mind, a&nbsp;Rich Text element can always be converted into a snippet from within the email editor.
+Keep in mind, a Rich Text element can always be converted into a snippet from within the email editor.

 ###### Option 1 - mktEditable {#option-mkteditable}